Comparison of modern open-source visual SLAM approaches: Results

 Table \ref{table:TUM_VI_table} represents errors on TUM VI data sequence.
 Unfortunately, not all methods are capable to work with fish-eye data.
 The leader here is ORB-SLAM3 with errors, an order of magnitude less than others.
 It is worth noting, that this approach is 2 years newer than MapLab and VINS Mono - the second leaders, whereas all other algorithms in the table have similar release time.
 VINS Mono has two times higher error than MapLab on corridor\textunderscore1 sequence whereas it significantly wins on room1 and magistrale\textunderscore1 sequences.
 The length of magistrale\textunderscore1 sequence is much bigger (around 1 km) than others which makes it especially difficult for the algorithms.
 Even though OpenVSLAM shows good results on other sequences, here it is used to get lost, which led to huge rotational errors.
 The important peculiarity of this dataset is a handheld camera and lots of motion which makes IMU data especially important here.

 Table \ref{table:kitti_table} represents errors on KITTI dataset.
-Here we see only the algorithms that could work with stereo data.
+Only the algorithms that could work with stereo data are provided.
 ORB-SLAM2 and OpenVSLAM show pretty equal results with low errors (RMSE $<$ 1 meter) on the majority of sequences.
 VINS Fusion and Basalt have several times worse results.
 Meanwhile, LDSO suffers much on KITTI sequences.
-We can notice that all methods have difficulties on sequence 02, which has an irregular shape and many smooth curves.
+As can be noticed, all methods have difficulties with sequence 02, which has an irregular shape and many smooth curves.

-We summarised all the results on three main datasets in Fig. \ref{fig:translation_errors} and Fig. \ref{fig:rotation_errors}.
-Here we used one sequence from each dataset and normalized error values.
-In terms of translational error, ORB-SLAM3 shows its superiority on three datasets.
-MapLab and LDSO on the contrary have the worst results.
-Other approaches demonstrate even performance.
-ORB-SLAM2 and OpenVSLAM show low errors on KITTI, and Basalt on EUROC.
-Rotational errors on EUROC data is on a similar level of magnitude for all the algorithms.
+The summarized results of root mean squared errors for translation (in meters) and rotation (in degrees) obtained on three main datasets (TUM VI, EuRoC, KITTI) in Fig. \ref{fig:metrics_tum_kitti_euroc} with different subset sequences.
+Histograms with the KITTI dataset are highlighted separately as they are based on traffic roads and one may be curious about the performance of different approaches in outdoor dynamic conditions.
+In terms of translation and rotation errors, ORB-SLAM 2/3 shows its superiority for all the sequences from each dataset.
+MapLab, OpenVSLAM, Basalt, and OpenVINS show mediocre results on TUM VI Magistrale 1 sequence, but OpenVSLAM has additional problems in rotation.
+VINS-Fusion and LDSO both obtain high errors on KITTI sequences, which impugns the usage of these approaches on public roads.
+Rotational errors on EUROC data are on a similar level of magnitude for all the algorithms except LDSO.
 This could be explained by the nature of data from a micro aerial vehicle.
-ORB-SLAM3, Basalt, Vins-Mono and MapLab have the lowest rotational errors on the TUM VI sequence.
-Whereas OpenVSLAM the only visual method on TUM VI shows the highest error.
-Most of the approaches show comparable errors on KITTI except LDSO and VINS-FUSION.
+ORB-SLAM3, Basalt, Vins-Mono, and MapLab have the lowest rotational errors on the TUM VI sequences.
+Whereas OpenVSLAM is the only visual method on TUM VI that shows the highest error.

-Experiments on the Open LORIS dataset aim to compare successful algorithms from previous runs that use data from different types of sensors.
-We have monocular RGB-D ORB-SLAM2, stereo VINS-Mono with IMU data, and OpenVSLAM with images from a stereo fish-eye camera but without IMU.
-Table \ref{table:open_loris_table} illustrates that, in general, all three algorithms have similar performance on several sequences.
-But if we will look at details, we can notice that on the most crowded and dynamic sequences (cafe2 and home1), ORB-SLAM2 is losing trajectory at some moment.
+Experiments on the Open LORIS dataset (Table \ref{table:open_loris_table}) aim to compare successful algorithms from previous runs that use data from different types of sensors.
+There are monocular rgb-d ORB-SLAM2, stereo VINS-Mono with IMU data, and OpenVSLAM with images from a stereo fish-eye camera but without IMU.
+The table shows that in general, all three algorithms have similar performance on several sequences.
+Looking at the details, it can be noticed that on the most crowded and dynamic sequences (cafe2 and home1), ORB-SLAM2 is losing trajectory at some moment.
 Moreover, monocular VINS mono overall has higher errors than stereo fish-eye OpenVSLAM.
-LDSO could not initialise on these data.
+LDSO could not initialise these data.
 Also, the wheel encoder data is in an inappropriate data format for the DRE-SLAM.